ArielRin/pairs-tokens-and-public-Info/Migration Challenges/RisksWithObscurePairings.md

-# Obscure Pairing and Liquidity in AMMs
+# Arbitrage Platform for Enhancing Liquidity in AMMs

 ## Overview